brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 * Processes always exit with an exit code;
 * A process is a zombie if it is already dead but its parent still didn't read its exit code with `wait`;
 * A process is an orphan if it is still alive but its parent isn't.
 The `init` process becomes the new parent;
-* A daemon is a process that runs in the backgroung, and is not attached to a controlling terminal;
+* A daemon is a process that runs in the background, and is not attached to a controlling terminal;
 * Signals are messages sent from one process to another.